 How do I Reflect?

-Although a written journal is very common form of reflection, there are many other ways you can reflect on your experiences.
-When reflecting, it is less important which format you use and more important that you are pushing yourself to balance sharing details with big picture take-aways.
+Although a written journal is very common form of reflection, there are many other ways you can reflect.
+It is less important which format you use and more important that you are pushing yourself to balance sharing details with big picture take-aways.
 By answering all three reflective questions (what? so what? now what?), you are more likely to complete a thoughtful, integrated reflection.
-Please note that some methods of reflection may require a written explanation to help your audience interpret your work.

-If the format for reflection you choose is not self-explanatory, you must include 2-3 paragraphs explaining what you created and how it explains the what? so what? and now what? of an experience.
+If the format for reflection you choose is not written, you must include 2-3 paragraphs explaining what you created and how it explains the what? so what? and now what? of an experience.